HelioFlux/OpenAOI/README.md

 ## Getting Started
 ### Prerequisites
 We assume you are familiar with industrial control software and programming languages (ie: Ladder Logic, Function Block, SFC...).
+Code is provided as an AOI in .L5k format.

 ### Installation

 ## Usage
+Code can be imported like any other AOI.
+For details on how to use specific AOI modules see the module documentation.

 ## Roadmap